bytebase/bytebase.com/content/blog/database-review-2022.md

 ![_](/content/blog/database-review-2022/planetscale-slogan.webp)
 ![_](/content/blog/database-review-2022/neon-slogan.webp)

-The main difference between PlanetScale and Neon is MySQL-based vs PostgreSQLL-based .
+The main difference between PlanetScale and Neon is MySQL-based vs PostgreSQL-based .
 It seems that the love-hate relationship between MySQL and PostgreSQL will never end.
 From native MySQL vs PostgreSQL, to distributed TiDB vs CockroachDB, to cloud-native AWS Aurora vs GCP AlloyDB, and now with the focus on developer workflows in PlanetScale vs Neon.

 ### Tooling